 Npfl: Kano Pillars and Akwa United clash postponed due to pitch invasion

-The Nigeria Professional Football League encounter between Kano Pillars and Akwa United was abandoned on Sunday evening but it will continue again by 8am on Monday.
+The Nigeria Professional Football League encounter between Kano Pillars and Akwa United was abandoned due to pitch invasion on Sunday evening but it will continue again by 8am on Monday.

 The tensed encounter for supremacy in the Nigeria top-flight table was rescheduled after the visitors reportedly walked off the Sani Abacha Stadium in protest for a late goal.